 - Complete Tournament Application - You should submit your tournament application ASAP so space doesn't fill up.
 Never assume that you are in the tournament just because you sent in the application.
 Always verify with a human that your spot in the tournament is secured.

-- Submit your down payment/pay for tournament - if this tournament is being paid for by the Ducks, reach out to Jen Scott (email@example.com) and she will submit the down payment and/or pay for the tournament.
+- Submit your down payment/pay for tournament - if this tournament is being paid for by the Ducks, reach out to Debbie Tully (email@example.com) and she will submit the down payment and/or pay for the tournament.

 - Submit Hotel Preferences - Most tournaments require you to stay at a tournament-approved hotel.
 You should send those to the tournament director ASAP.